< Back to Program List

 - A grade point average of at least B in undergraduate study and previous graduate study (if applicable).

-- Completion and submission of the Graduate Record Examination (GRE) General Test.
+- Graduate Record Examination (GRE) General Test is required.

 Accelerated B.E./M.S.
 Degree